Phase 3 · Selective Alignment · May 2026 Onwards

 Phase 2 built the portfolio.

-Phase 3 is partner selection.
+Phase 3 begins with partner selection.

 The three phases are not interchangeable.
 Each has a different operating reality and strategic purpose.
 The one-person claim applies to Phase 2 specifically.
 Phase 3 is the natural continuation — not the scaling phase of a standard startup, but the phase where the right partner is identified and engaged on alignment-first terms.